OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 - **AveragedSource**: The AveragedSource is derived from the SimpleSource and shares the same properties except that it uses an averaging resampling instead of a nearest neighbour algorithm as in SimpleSource, when the size of the destination rectangle is not the same as the size of the source rectangle.
 Note: a more general mechanism to specify resampling algorithms can be used.
 See above paragraph about the 'resampling' attribute.

 - **ComplexSource**: The ComplexSource_ is derived from the SimpleSource (so it shares the SourceFilename, SourceBand, SrcRect and DestRect elements), but it provides support to rescale and offset the range of the source values.
-Certain regions of the source can be masked by specifying the NODATA value.
+Certain regions of the source can be masked by specifying the NODATA value, or starting with GDAL 3.3, with the <UseMaskBand>true</UseMaskBand> element.

 - **KernelFilteredSource**: The KernelFilteredSource_ is a pixel source derived from the Simple Source (so it shares the SourceFilename, SourceBand, SrcRect and DestRect elements, but it also passes the data through a simple filtering kernel specified with the Kernel element.